Skip to content

 volumes:

-After deploying, tell the CLI where to find your relay:
+After deploying, authenticate against your relay:

 Terminal window